Pay policy statement

 One of the council’s strategic priorities is to be an employer of choice.
 Whilst recognising the financial constraints that the council operates within, it aims to ensure that its approach to pay and reward reflects that.

-The council recognises that its colleagues are motivated by different things.
-It places importance upon taking a holistic view to remuneration to ensure that colleagues are rewarded fairly and with individuality in mind.
+The council recognises that its employees are motivated differently.
+It places importance upon taking a holistic view to remuneration to ensure that employees are rewarded fairly and with individuality in mind.
 The council monitors its total reward packages rather than focussing on a single component such as basic pay.

 Procedural and approval requirements set down in the council’s Constitution will be applied as required.